3. DDS Router Configuration¶

 The DDS Router does not modify any XML configuration in a XML Participant.
 However, there are some QoS that can affect performance.
 These QoS should be configured by the user explicitly.
 Check Create a Fast DDS XML Participant profile.

-the discovery phase can be accelerated by using the builtin topic list (builtin-topics
+The discovery phase can be accelerated by listing topics under the builtin-topics

-By defining topics in this list, the DDS router will create the DataWriters and DataReaders in router initialization.
+The DDS Router will create the DataWriters and DataReaders for these topics in the DDS Router initialization.

 and type